CS-DS-125/125book/source/05-StringsFilesAndLists/Lists.rst

 A list within another list is *nested*.

-.. index:: nested list, list!nested
+.. index:: nested list, list;nested

 A list that contains no elements is called an empty list; you can create one with empty brackets, ``[]``.

-.. index:: empty list, list!empty
+.. index:: empty list, list;empty

 As you might expect, you can assign list values to variables: